SichongP/2020-11-11-cmu-online/index.md

 during the workshop.
 {% endcomment %}

+The following programs are required for this workshop:
+- A spreasheet program (MS Excel, LibraOffice, etc)
+- OpenRefine
+- R
+- RStudio

 {% if site.carpentry == "swc" %}
 {% include swc/setup.html %}
 {% elsif site.carpentry == "dc" %}